elliotaplant/redux-js-restricted-routes/README.md

 )
 ```

 This is a Higher Order Component (HOC) that accepts a component to conditionally render as one of its props.
-If the `restricted` prop is `true`, we render the redirect and thus redirect the user.
-If `restricted` is `false`, we render the component without any changes.
-We could use this new component in a route component like this:
+If the `restricted` prop is `true`, we render the `Redirect` and thus redirect the user.
+If `restricted` is `false`, we render the `Component` without any changes.
+We could use this new component in a `Route` component like this:

 ```javascript
 <Route path="/protected"